AMERICAN STUDIES (AMST)

 This course will survey Asian American graphic form: written and/or drawn works from the late 1900s to present.
 We will begin by considering orientalism in both American popular culture and modernist aesthetics.
 We will then examine works by Asian American writers and artists in a range of mediums including graphic memoir and novels, comics, animation, manga and anime, illustrated books, zines, textual art, and visual poetry.

-Traces the origins of detective fiction and major developments in the history of the genre with a focus on women authors and protagonists.
-Examines literary texts including fiction and film, with close attention to historical and social contexts and to theoretical arguments relating to popular fiction, genre studies, and gender.
+Traces the origins of detective fiction and major developments in the history of the genre in the U.S. and beyond, with a focus on women authors and protagonists.
+Examines fiction, television and film, with close attention to historical and social contexts and to theoretical arguments relating to popular fiction, genre studies, and gender.

 An interdisciplinary seminar that explores stylistic choices and representational modes available to LGTBQ artists in the United States since 1950.
 We will relate shifts in cinematic and literary representations and aesthetic strategies to developments in political, social, and economic life.